 3. Document creators may be able to locate topics that they should have more information about upon the intranet and can add.

 There are areas where a Web search engine may be returning results that aren’t very relevant.
-The fault may not be with the search engine, but rather that the information isn’t out on the web in search engine friendly form.
+The fault may not be with the search engine, but rather that the information is missing content that isn’t out on the web in search engine friendly form.